Wolfpack Vorwärts: Elisabeth van Belgie, Sveve & F.J. Wolfe

 Between 16:31 and 16:33 U-96 fired four torpedoes at four ships and hit three.
-The 4,241-ton Belgian merchant ship Elisabeth van Belgie sank with the loss of one man from her crew of 56.
+The 4,241-ton Belgian merchant ship Elisabeth van Belgie sank with the loss of one man from its crew of 56.
 When Sveve, a 6,313-ton Norwegian tanker in Admiralty service as a Royal Fleet Auxiliary was hit the subsequent explosion destroyed bulkheads, opened holes on the starboard side, and wrecked the steering gear.
 With the ship immobile and flooding, the 37 crew and two gunners abandoned ship in four lifeboats.
 They were picked up within the hour by HMCS Sherbrooke, which then attempted to scuttle the wreck with shell fire.
 Eventually the ship was reboarded by four of the crew and four men from the corvette who succeeded in sinking her.
 The third ship hit, the 12,190-ton British tanker F.J.
 Wolfe was damaged, but able to continue with the convoy.

 Empire Oil

 U-659 attacked south-west of Iceland, at 21:10 on 10 September, and hit the 8,029-ton British tanker Empire Oil with two torpedoes, stopping her.
-All her crew of 53 survived, as the master, 12 crewmen and 6 gunners were picked up by HMCS St. Croix, and 29 crewmen and 5 gunners by HMCS Ottawa.
+All its crew of 53 survived, as the master, 12 crewmen and 6 gunners were picked up by HMCS St. Croix, and 29 crewmen and 5 gunners by HMCS Ottawa.
 At 01:47 the next day, U-584 sank the drifting Empire Oil with two more torpedoes.
 After her strike U-659 was counter-attacked by the convoy escorts and seriously damaged.
-She was forced to abort the patrol and returned to France.
+It was forced to abort the patrol and returned to France.

 Marit II

 At 00:16 on 11 September U-404 fired three torpedoes and one hit the 7,417-ton Norwegian tanker Marit II.
 U-608 also fired torpedoes at 00:20 and claimed a hit.
 Marit II stopped, but after inspecting the damage, she continued and rejoined the convoy on 12 September.
-She was later repaired in New York and returned to service in February 1943.
+It was later repaired in New York and returned to service in February 1943.

 Fjordaas

 U-218 fired five torpedoes between 01:35 and 01:40 on 11 September, and struck the 7,361-ton Norwegian tanker Fjordaas on the port side amidships opening a 30 by 60 ft hole.
 The crew abandoned ship in two lifeboats, but remained close by as the master, first mate and chief engineer inspected the damage.
-Her engines and steering gear were intact, so the crew boarded and managed to take her back to Glasgow, arriving on 15 September.
+Its engines and steering gear were intact, so the crew boarded and managed to take her back to Glasgow, arriving on 15 September.

 Delães

-At 11:50 on 11 September U-96 attempted to stop the 415-ton neutral Portuguese three-masted fishing schooner Delães by firing three shots from her deck gun across her bow.
+At 11:50 on 11 September U-96 attempted to stop the 415-ton neutral Portuguese three-masted fishing schooner Delães by firing three shots from her deck gun across its bow.
 U-96 then sank the vessel with shells when it did not stop.
-The Germans claimed to see no neutrality markings, that it had steered a suspicious course close to convoy ON-127, and believed they heard ASDIC signals from the ship.
+The Germans claimed to see no neutrality markings, that it had steered a suspicious course close to convoy ON 127, and believed they heard ASDIC signals from the ship.
 All 54 of the crew survived.